awsdocs/aws-single-sign-on-user-guide/doc_source/supported-idps.md

 # Supported identity providers<a name="supported-idps"></a>

-The following external identity providers have been tested with the AWS SSO SCIM implementation\.
+The following external identity providers have been tested with the IAM Identity Center SCIM implementation\.

 **Topics**
 + [Azure AD](azure-ad-idp.md)